Dr. Kulin Sheth – Cardiologist in Ahmedabad

 pda-heart-hole-surgery-ahmedabad

 Before birth, a blood vessel called the ductus arteriosus connects the aorta (the main artery from the heart to the body) and the pulmonary artery (the artery to the lungs).
 This vessel normally closes within days of birth.
-When it fails to close — a condition called Patent Ductus Arteriosus — blood flows back from the aorta into the pulmonary circulation, increasing the workload on the heart and lungs.
+When it fails to close, a condition called Patent Ductus Arteriosus allows blood to flow back from the aorta into the pulmonary circulation, increasing the workload on the heart and lungs.

 How Is Heart Hole Closure Performed Without Surgery?